All about Rent – Payments, Arrears, Increases

 Generally a payment period for rent is either one or two weeks.
 The longest payment period landlords in Tasmania are allowed to demand is four weeks for most rental properties and two weeks for boarding premises.

 It is illegal for a landlord to charge rent per calendar month, instead of weeks.
-A payment period cannot be changed unless all parties to the agreement accept any change.
+A payment period cannot be changed unless both tenants and landlord agree.

 Rent in Advance